 Completely dead and hasn't turned on since that one gig back in 1993...

 We've revived hi-fi amps, vintage drum machines, Eurorack modules, and more.
 If you've got a cool piece of gear that needs some attention and you want us to check it out we'd be happy to take a look.
 Whether you need routine maintenance or full-blown restoration, buggy electronics should not stand in the way of your music-making process.

 How much will it cost to fix my amp or pedal?

-We will ask a number of questions up front to get a sense of what's needed, but estimates are typically given upon in-person inspection and testing.
 To schedule a time to bring your repair to the shop please send us a message through the contact page.